SharePoint/sp-dev-docs/docs/spfx/viva/features/focus-feature/FocusFeatureTutorial.md

 ### Implement the focusParameters function

-So far we have modified our quick view to have a simple title and subtitle.
+So far we have modified our quick views to have a simple title, subtitle, and respective buttons to navigate to other quick views.
 Now we can finally implement the `focusParameters` function, which gives the ability to the Third Party Developer to decide what they wish to set focus on in the quick view.

 For this, open each respective QuickView file (**./src/adaptiveCardExtensions/focusFeature/quickView/QuickView.ts**) and import the `IFocusParameters` interface, as follows: